-- 3.4.1 Prior to construction on any Lot, identification and protection of existing trees and vegetation is necessary.
-It is helpful for someone with knowledge of Highlands area trees and vegetation to visit the Lot and identify important species before work is begun.
-The ACC can furnish a list of specialists in the area. - 3.4.2 Some of the botanical riches of the area include white pine, hemlock, oaks, hickories, red maple, tulip poplar, mountain laurel, birch and ash.
-Native flowering shrubs include dogwood, catawba rhododendron, great white rhododendron and flame azalea.
-With these resources so plentiful, a very formal design with highly manicured lawns and many non-indigenous plants is not encouraged. - 3.4.3 Construction can cause considerable stress to our fragile ecosystem.
+- 3.4.1 Prior to construction on any Lot, identification and protection of existing trees and vegetation is required. - 3.4.2 Hardscape relates to the non-living elements of a landscape, such as paved areas, walls, fences, pathways, patios, and other structures made of hard materials like concrete, stone, wood, or metal.
+It provides the framework for the outdoor environment and can include features like outdoor kitchens, fire pits, water features, and seating areas. - 3.4.3 Construction can cause considerable stress to our fragile ecosystem.
 Damage must be kept to a minimum.
 To maintain a natural look, the post-construction landscaping should include a high percentage of indigenous plants.
 Further landscape buffering and blending of the structure after construction and at the edges of clearing to "nestle" the house into the site is greatly desired. - 3.4.4 A written landscape plan must be submitted to the ACC prior to installation of any materials and prior to the Owner taking occupancy of the Structure.
 The landscape plan should include a drawing to show location, variety and size of all plant materials, as well as descriptions of all "hardscape" items such as fences, walls, rocks, and so forth.
 The landscape plan must include property lines and setback lines, finish floor elevation, easements, proposed clearing limits, existing and proposed grades by contour lines, location of improvements, walks, drives, patios, turnarounds, parking, decks, walls, gateposts, entrance columns, bridges, garden structures, trash pad enclosures, lighting, air-conditioning compressors, power meters, telephone pedestals, existing streams, bodies of water and proposed water features.
 See specific landscape plan submittal requirements as per 6.3.8 hereof.